poshbotio/PoshBot.XKCD/.github/ISSUE_TEMPLATE.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
-* Module version used:
+* Module version used:1.0.2
-* Operating System and PowerShell version:
+* Operating System and PowerShell version:Win10